tigefa4u/gitlabhq/doc/ci/yaml/README.md

    as the `linux:build` job finishes, and will not wait for any other jobs in prior stages.

-1. The Mac: the `mac:rspec` and `mac:rubocop` jobs will be run as soon as the `mac:build` job finishes, and will not wait for any other jobs in prior stages
+1. The Mac one: the `mac:rspec` and `mac:rubocop` jobs will be run as soon as the `mac:build` job finishes, and will not wait for any other jobs in prior stages